hydure/Rooster-Block/README.md

 # RoosterBlock
-Reads incoming MMS for rooster pics and warns the user
+Reads incoming SMS and MMS messages.

+## Features
+* SMS Content Filter - filters out rooster-like words
+* MMS Picture Alert  - Sends a notification to user that latest pic is of a rooster.